 - The alleged loss or injustice is not a serious or significant matter.

 - The complainant is using their enquiry as a way of raising a wider political or community campaign.
-In these cases their concerns may be better addressed to their local councillor rather than the Ombudsman.
+In these cases their concerns may be better addressed to their local councillor or MP rather than the Ombudsman.

 - The complainant is not the person primarily affected and is complaining about a secondary impact on them, rather than acting on behalf of the person directly affected.